manulorente/linux-foundation-lfs101/README.md

 find . -name file -type f
 ```

-Virtual terminals (VT) in Linux are consoles, or command line terminals that use the connected monitor and keyboard.
-Different Linux distributions start and stop the graphical desktop in different ways.
-A terminal emulator program on the graphical desktop works by emulating a terminal within a window on the desktop.
-The Linux system allows you to either log in via text terminal or remotely via the console.
-When typing your password, nothing is printed to the terminal, not even a generic symbol to indicate that you typed.
-The preferred method to shut down or reboot the system is to use the shutdown command.
-There are two types of pathnames: absolute and relative.
-An absolute pathname begins with the root directory and follows the tree, branch by branch, until it reaches the desired directory or file.
-A relative pathname starts from the present working directory.
-Using hard and soft (symbolic) links is extremely useful in Linux.
-cd remembers where you were last, and lets you get back there with cd -.
-locate performs a database search to find all file names that match a given pattern.
-find locates files recursively from a given directory or set of directories.
-find is able to run commands on the files that it lists, when used with the -exec option.
-touch is used to set the access, change, and edit times of files, as well as to create empty files.
-The Advanced Packaging Tool (apt) package management system is used to manage installed software on Debian-based systems.
-You can use the dnf command-line package management utility for the RPM-based Red Hat Family Linux distributions.
-The zypper package management system is based on RPM and used for openSUSE.

 ```bash
 # Search for text within files in the current directory
 grep text file